#FAT25 · BRIXTON ’97: Voodoo Beats · Dre Link

 Neko: Is that Kool Keith sample from the Wake Up Call full vocals version?

-The beta version of ‘Voodoo Beats’ with no synth and with the initial Chill Rob G sample was released on the DVD-issue of ‘Their Law’ compilation, as a professional live video from the Brixton Academy gig.
+The beta version of ‘Voodoo Beats’ with no synth and with the initial Chill Rob G and B.D.P. samples was released on the DVD-issue of ‘Their Law’ compilation, as a professional live video from the Brixton Academy gig.
 Despite the fact that the Brixton Academy video was released officially, the final cut didn’t include some of the tracks that were played that day.

 Apart from some album tracks, the video didn’t include the rest of the live tracks such as ‘Benny Blanco’ and ‘Rock’n’Roll’ (we’ll cover the latter in one of our next articles).
 It’s likely that it was due to lack of rights to use the samples featured in live tracks.
 In this regard, the original version of ‘Voodoo Beats’ got lucky: the Chill Rob G sample got drowned by Maxim’s shouts, so it’s presence in the track was not obvious.
 But still it’s not clear why ‘Diesel Power’, ‘Full Throttle’ and ‘Poison’ dropped out of the live video.